 The game is usually played at an arched table with room for up to seven players.
 The dealer sits on the inside and the players opposite him on the outside.

-At one corner of the table is a rectangular sign that indicates the minimum and maximum bets (limits) at that table and summarizes the rules that apply at that table.
+At one corner of the table is a rectangular sign indicating the minimum and maximum bets (limits) at that table and summarising the applicable rules at that table.
 For example, the sign might say:

 This means that the minimum bet at this table is $5 and the maximum is $500.